 Then, you could follow one of the methods below to format a disk without data loss.

-★ File Explore
+★ File Explorer

 Step 2.
-Check the capacity, file system and be sure the “Quick Format” option is checked.
+Check the capacity, file system, and be sure the “Quick Format” option is checked.
 Click Start to format your disk.

 ★ Disk Management